orchidjs/tom-select/docs/usage.md

 	</tr>
 	<tr>
 		<td valign="top"><code>dropdownParent</code></td>
 		<td valign="top">The element the dropdown menu is appended to.
-If null, the dropdown will be appended as a child of the Selectize control.</td>
+If null, the dropdown will be appended as a child of the control.</td>
 		<td valign="top"><code>string</code></td>
 		<td valign="top"><code>null</code></td>
 	</tr>